- Home

 Music is a powerful motivator.
 It can give you the energy and grit to run that last lap around the block, do that extra rep, or keep plugging away for just a few more minutes.

 If you already listen to music while you exercise, you might want to consider giving your playlist a revamp.
-As it gets colder outside, we could all do with an extra boost from some of our favourite tunes.
-So whether it’s an old favourite you haven’t listened to for years or a new recommendation from a friend, creating the right playlist can get you raring to go!
+As it gets colder outside, we could all do with an extra boost, so whether it’s an old favourite you haven’t listened to for years or a new recommendation from a friend, creating the right playlist can get you raring to go!

-You can create free playlists on either Spotify or iTunes, or you might like to check out our article; 10 of the best Spotify playlists for every mood.
+You can create playlists on Spotify or Apple Music, or you might like to check out our article: 10 of the best Spotify playlists for every mood.

 6. Join an online workout programme

 If you already do virtual workouts, why not mix things up and try something new?
-You can do pretty much anything and everything from your own home – boxing, ballet, running, HIIT sessions, and yoga are just a few examples.
-There are online workouts for people who have their own gym equipment at home, and people who want to workout using their own body weight.
+You can do pretty much anything and everything – boxing, ballet, running, HIIT sessions, and yoga are just a few examples.

-Trying a new sport or exercise can feel incredibly invigorating, and the sense of accomplishment that comes from learning something new is even more motivating.
-For suggestions on different online classes and programmes you might want to join, have a read of our articles; 5 free online exercise classes to try during lockdown and 5 steps to staying fit from home.
+Trying a new sport or exercise can feel invigorating, and the sense of accomplishment that comes from learning something new is even more motivating.
+For suggestions on different online classes and programmes you might like to join, have a read of our articles: 7 low-impact exercises you can do at home and 5 steps to staying fit from home.

 7. Fuel up by eating the right foods

-In winter, it’s normal to crave sugary, fatty foods more than usual.
-Many of us are also prone to overeating during this period, too, which can leave us feeling sluggish and tired.
+In winter, it’s normal to crave sugary, fatty foods, and many of us are prone to overeating during this period, which can leave us feeling sluggish and tired.
 Some of us also drink more alcohol in winter, either due to festive indulgence or because the cold weather is making us crave a few comforts.

 8. Remind yourself why it's important